 Every city is different, every situation is unique, and police departments have diverse situations they have to encounter.
 What is the answer for people demanding police defunding or police dismantling?
 Nobody really knows.
 As protests rage on, and more stories of police misconduct happening over media being highlighted in snippets of pictures or videos or even through twitter tweets… more and more people will want to express a high demand of action without thinking about possible consequences.

 So….
 CAN WE PLEASE JUST GET THE STORIES OF GOOD STUFF COMING FROM POLICE AND PROTESTORS WORKING TOGETHER TO SHOW THIS COUNTRY THEY ARE AMERICANS REGARDLESS OF BEING A COP OR PROTESTER!
-PLEASE GIVE US SOMETHING GOOD!!!
+PLEASE GIVE US SOMETHING GOOD TO THINK ABOUT!!!

 Hey this is Rev. Brian Choi's random thought throughout my week.
 Most of this stuff, will probably be about family, church, fishing, music, movies, food, whatever I think of, hopefully it will have some sort of theological reflection (maybe).